djalbat/occam-lexers/README.md

     \+|\-|\*|\/|\(|\)|\

-...will result in the border of the text area turning red and no tokens being shown.
+...is not valid, the border of the text area will turn red and no tokens will be shown.

 There is a guard against content being unmatchable, you can see this in action if you change the terminal symbols regular expression pattern to the following:

     \+|\-|\*|\/|\(|\)|

-By the way, neither of the two remaining examples allow the grammar to be changed dynamically, however this can be done by editing the `grammar.js` files in the requisite directory and rebuilding.
+By the way, neither of the two remaining examples allow the grammar to be changed dynamically, however this can be done by editing the `grammar.js` files in the requisite directories and rebuilding.

 ### The Florence example